qiboteam/qibochem/docs/source/getting-started/index.rst

 Getting started
 ===============

-This section details the basics of qibochem.
+This section covers the basics of qibochem.
 More details are given in the following subsections.

 .. toctree::